 A true and meaningful “I’m sorry” requires more than skill; it needs to be heartfelt (Brown, 2020).
 That’s what this post hopes to spark- a genuine and intrinsic motivation to make repairs (instead of jumping into defensiveness).
 Although the steps to a proper apology are important, the intention behind those steps is also essential.
 Skill and heart are both necessary, but neither alone is sufficient.

 Have you ever been to a show during which you just couldn’t connect with the artist’s performance?
 They maybe showed wonderful technical ability, but an absence of passion or energy investment left you uninspired?
 It’s unlikely you’d invest your own energy, time, and/or money back into that same artist down the road.
 We are far more likely to invest back into something that we can tell somebody else genuinely cares about.
 At Farmers’ Markets for example, I don’t just look at product quality; I look for the heart behind the item’s production.
-I observe who believes their product enhances others’ well-being or joy in some way.
-I engage with the seller who demonstrates that that’s why the product was created in the first place.
+Through observation I learn who believes their product enhances others’ well-being or joy in some way.
+Then I engage with the seller who demonstrates that that’s why the product was created in the first place.
 Such genuine and benevolent intention is also what best guides the creation of a meaningful apology.

 How do you cultivate such heart?
 It’s definitely not easy, especially when our own hurt and anger is screaming to be witnessed first… I’ve yet to encounter someone who is eager to say “I’m sorry”.
 As evolutionary creatures, defensiveness is a natural reaction that’s hardwired into each of our beings.
 Luckily, the motivation for our false egos to take a step back is also wired into us: the desire for connection.
 And maintaining connection is what apologizing is all about.